-• Efficiency Assessment
+Efficiency Assessment

 On an annual basis, each utility in Ontario is assigned an efficiency ranking based on its performance.
 To determine a ranking, electricity distributors are divided into five groups based on the magnitude of the difference between their actual costs and predicted costs.
-In 2017, Orangeville Hydro moved up into Cohort II from Cohort III, where a Cohort II distributor is defined as having actual costs 10% to 25% or more below predicted costs.
+In 2018, Orangeville Hydro remained in Cohort II, where a Cohort II distributor is defined as having actual costs 10% to 25% or more below predicted costs.
 Distributors with larger negative differences between actual and predicted costs are considered better cost performers and therefore eligible for lower stretch factors.
 The following outlines the five groups to which the distributors can be allocated and their definitions: